Lipid A and Bacterial Lipopolysaccharides

 Biosynthesis of Lipid A

 The next reactions are catalysed sequentially by the integral membrane proteins LpxK, KdtA, LpxL and LpxM.
 Kinase LpxK phosphorylates the 4'‑position of the disaccharide-1-P to form lipid IVA, a critical biosynthetic step and regulatory node, then KdtA transfers two Kdo residues from CMP-Kdo to the non-reducing GlcN of lipid IVA before the remaining acyl groups are added (by LpxL and LpxM) to produce the basic Kdo2-lipid A molecule.
-While acyl transferases in some organisms have strict substrate requirements, others are more tolerant of both the fatty acid and its acyl acceptor with the result of a heterogeneous lipid A composition of the outer membrane.
+While acyl transferases in some organisms have strict substrate requirements, others are more tolerant of both the fatty acid and its acyl acceptor to result in a heterogeneous lipid A composition of the outer membrane.

-After the completion of the Raetz pathway to Kdo2-lipid A, the core oligosaccharide is attached at the cytoplasmic side of the inner membrane, when the nascent core-lipid A is flipped to the periplasmic surface of the inner membrane by a specific transporter (MsbA).
+After the completion of the Raetz pathway to Kdo2-lipid A, the core oligosaccharide is attached at the cytoplasmic side of the inner membrane, when the nascent core-lipid A is flipped to the periplasmic surface of the inner membrane by a transporter (MsbA).
 Both the inner and the outer core regions of the polysaccharide are derived from sequential addition of sugar moieties, and in this process phosphorylation occurs.
-Biosynthesis of the outer core ends with the addition of a L-glycero-D-manno-heptopyranose to the penultimate D-glucopyranose, and this final heptose unit acts as the acceptor of the O‑antigen after the core-lipid A precursor is flipped to the periplasmic face of the inner membrane.
+Biosynthesis of the outer core ends with the addition of a L‑glycero-D-manno-heptopyranose to the penultimate D-glucopyranose, and this final heptose unit acts as the acceptor of the O‑antigen after the core-lipid A precursor is flipped to the periplasmic face of the inner membrane.
 The O-antigen is synthesised by membrane-associated enzyme complexes in the cytoplasm and requires C55-undecaprenyl phosphate as an acceptor for assembly of the oligosaccharide chain via four different routes and the action of many different glycosyltransferases, but this is a topic for carbohydrate experts.

 Gram-negative bacteria express multiple tailoring enzymes that work sequentially to further modify lipid A structures during transport of the intact lipopolysaccharide molecule from the outer surface of the cytoplasmic membrane to the inner surface of the outer membrane.
 The enzymes responsible for these modifications are usually expressed in response to environmental signals and enable bacteria to adapt to host defences and immune surveillance.
 In the periplasmic leaflet, enzymes can modify the phosphate moieties in the 1- and 4′-positions of the disaccharide backbone by hydrolysis or by the addition of cationic sugars or phosphoethanolamine, to prevent binding to host defence molecules so influencing the virulence of some pathogens and their resistance to antibiotics.

-Transport of the mature lipopolysaccharide from the periplasmic side of the inner membrane to its final destination, the outer leaflet of the outer membrane, is carried out by the Lpt (Lipopolysaccharide transport) machinery, which consists of seven proteins (LptA to LptG) that link together in a complex or protein bridge spanning the entire cell wall, i.e., cytoplasm to inner membrane to periplasm to outer membrane.
+Lipids are trafficked between the membranes by mechanisms that include assembly of multiprotein complexes that resemble bridges, shuttles and tunnels, which shield lipids from the hydrophilic environment of the periplasm during transport.
+In brief, transport of the mature lipopolysaccharide from the periplasmic side of the inner membrane to its final destination, the outer leaflet of the outer membrane, is carried out by the Lpt (Lipopolysaccharide transport) machinery, which consists of seven proteins (LptA to LptG) that link together in a complex or protein bridge spanning the entire cell wall, i.e., cytoplasm to inner membrane to periplasm to outer membrane.
 This apparatus can be considered as three main parts: an inner membrane ABC transporter, which uses hydrolysis of ATP in the cytoplasm to provide the energy to extract lipopolysaccharide from the inner membrane; a periplasmic bridge, which shields the hydrophobic component of the lipopolysaccharide from the aqueous periplasm; an outer membrane translocon, which catalyses the final insertion of the complex molecule into the outer leaflet of the outer membrane.
 Cardiolipin is reported to aid this process.

 The enzymes of the biosynthetic pathway and the transport proteins, which can differ according to species, are seen as potential targets for the development of novel antibiotics against Gram-negative pathogens, either to kill them or to increase the permeability of the outer membrane to other antibiotics.
 While some are undergoing clinical trials, none have yet been approved for clinical use.

 Glycerophospholipids: The conventional phospholipids, phosphatidylethanolamine (~80%), phosphatidylglycerol (~15%) and cardiolipin (~5%), are synthesised at the inner leaflet of the inner membrane and must be flipped across to the outer leaflet before some are transported across the periplasm to the inner leaflet of the outer membrane.
 The transport mechanisms are poorly understood, but it is evident that transport can occur in both directions, possibly via contact sites between the inner and outer membranes or by protein-mediated systems.
-(R)-3-hydroxymyristate is a metabolic precursor for palmitic acid biosynthesis for incorporation into phospholipids, as well as for synthesis of lipid A.
+3R-hydroxymyristate is a metabolic precursor for palmitic acid biosynthesis for incorporation into phospholipids, as well as for synthesis of lipid A.

 4. Lipid A as an Endotoxin in Bacterial Infections

 As the bacterial lipid A is one of the most conserved structures within all Gram-negative bacterial species, it is a pathogen associated molecule that is recognized by innate immune systems across all kingdoms of life, and under optimum conditions, this can result in the clearance of a bacterial infection in a timely manner.
 However, it can cause localized inflammation and if uncontrolled to disseminated sepsis.
-When bacteria multiply and then die and break up, a heat-stable lipopolysaccharide is liberated that functions as a powerful bacterial toxin, which has been termed an endotoxin to differentiate it from the heat-labile exotoxins released by live bacteria.
+When bacteria multiply and then die and break up, a heat-stable lipopolysaccharide is liberated that is a powerful bacterial toxin, which has been termed an endotoxin to differentiate it from the heat-labile exotoxins released by live bacteria.

-The lipid A component is known to be the endotoxic and pyrogenic centre of the entire lipopolysaccharide molecule, and it is responsible for most of the toxic effects of infections with Gram-negative bacteria.
+The lipid A component is known to be the endotoxic and pyrogenic centre of the entire lipopolysaccharide molecule, and it is responsible for most of the toxicity of infections with Gram-negative bacteria.
 Because of its conserved structure in diverse pathogens of this kind, it is recognized as a pathogen-associated molecule by many different receptors, such as toll-like receptor 4 (TLR4) on immune cells (e.g., monocytes, macrophages, neutrophils and dendritic cells), and it stimulates a robust inflammatory response by activation of caspase-4 and caspase-5 in humans and thence secretion of pro-inflammatory cytokines.
-As one example and rather simplistically, lipopolysaccharide binds to a large hydrophobic pocket in TLR4 via its lipid chains, while its phosphate group with its two negative charges can interact directly with the myeloid differentiation factor 2 (MD-2) leading to formation of a heterodimer complex that recognizes a common 'pattern' (Microbe-Associated Molecular Pattern or MAMP) in structurally diverse lipopolysaccharide molecules and then activation of a signalling cascade.
-Minor changes in the structure of lipid A can affect this binding and thence the effects on signal transduction.
+As one example and rather simplistically, lipopolysaccharide binds to a large hydrophobic pocket in TLR4 via its lipid chains, while its phosphate group with its two negative charges can interact directly with the myeloid differentiation factor 2 (MD-2) leading to formation of a heterodimer complex that recognizes a common 'pattern' (Microbe-Associated Molecular Pattern or MAMP) in structurally diverse lipopolysaccharide molecules and then tiggers a signalling cascade.
+Minor changes in the structure of lipid A can affect this binding and thence signal transduction.
 Bruce A. Beutler was awarded a share of the 2011 Nobel Prize in Physiology or Medicine for his discoveries in this area.

 TLR4 is unique in that it exists as a transmembrane protein that enables the transmission of information on lipopolysaccharide detection to the cytosol, where the dimerized TLR4 domains are detected by a protein TIRAP, which binds to phosphatidylinositol 4,5-bisphosphate (PI(4,5)P2) in the plasma membrane.
 This leads to the formation of molecular complexes in the cell that initiate the TLR4 signalling.
 As part of the mechanism, lipid A induces S‑palmitoylation and thence activation of phosphatidylinositol 4-kinase, which generates phosphatidylinositol 4-monophosphate, the precursor of PI(4,5)P2.
 The strength of these effects is dependent on the precise structure of the lipid A, but the result is recruitment of immune cells to the site of infection to attack the foreign pathogen, a response that is beneficial for clearing minor bacterial infections.
 On other occasions, lipid A can trigger systemic inflammation to cause tissue damage, and in the worst cases, this can lead to septic shock and death of the host by lung or kidney failure.
 While the response to lipopolysaccharide exposure is highly complex, and the rates of transcription of hundreds of genes are affected, one relatively constant factor appears to the involvement of PI(4,5)P2 in the process.

 One of the exceptions to this general mechanism is the Francisella novicida endotoxin, which is not recognized by the TLR4 receptor and is thus able to evade the host innate immune system.
-Instead, this stimulates the cyclooxygenase-2-dependent inflammatory pathway and is responsible for the lethality of such infections through overproduction of proinflammatory effectors including prostaglandin E2.
+Instead, this stimulates the cyclooxygenase-2-dependent inflammatory pathway and is responsible for the lethality of such infections through overproduction of proinflammatory mediators including prostaglandin E2.
 Endotoxins of bacteria from very different ecosystems to which humans have never been exposed, such as those from deep oceans, may not be detected by pattern recognition receptors in humans.

 As a generality, lipid A forms with shorter chain-fatty acids tend to be less toxic than those with longer-chain substituents, while penta-acyl lipid A forms in some bacterial species show highly variably potency depending on the precise composition.
-The pathogen Yersinia pestis normally synthesises lipid A with six fatty acid chains in the fleas that act as carriers at 21 to 27°C, but in a human host at 37°C it produces lipid A with only four fatty acyl chains because of a single-nucleotide polymorphism that results in a premature stop in translation of a specific lipid A acyltransferase.
+The pathogen Yersinia pestis normally synthesises lipid A with six fatty acid chains in the fleas that act as carriers at 21 to 27°C, but in a human host at 37°C it produces lipid A with only four fatty acyl chains because of a single-nucleotide polymorphism that results in a premature stop in translation of one lipid A acyltransferase.
 This lipid A form escapes attack by the immune system as it does not activate the TLR4 receptor and is crucial for the infectivity and pathogenesis of the organism.
 Lipid A from invasive strains of Neisseria meningitides is hexa-acylated, whereas lipid A of carrier strains is penta-acylated.
 In general, increasing acylation reduces the permeability of the bacterial membranes to antibacterial agents.
 Remarkably, the presence of an R-2-hydroxymyristic acid moiety in the lipid A of Enterobacter cloacae has been linked to death of neonates from septic shock.

 Full recognition of lipopolysaccharides by pattern-recognition receptors requires the complete complement of six acyl chains that is normally present in the lipid portion.
-To counter the direct toxic effects, there is an endogenous lipase or acyloxyacyl hydrolase in the liver and spleen of the host that selectively removes the secondary fatty acyl chains from bacterial lipopolysaccharides and prevents their recognition by the mammalian signalling receptors.
+To counter the direct toxicity, there is an endogenous lipase or acyloxyacyl hydrolase in the liver and spleen of the host that selectively removes the secondary fatty acyl chains from bacterial lipopolysaccharides and prevents their recognition by the mammalian signalling receptors.
 This is conserved evolutionarily among animal species and reduces substantially the risk of prolonged inflammatory reactions during infections by Gram-negative bacteria.
 By transforming lipopolysaccharides from stimulants to inhibitors, the enzyme reduces tissue injury, prevents prolonged immunosuppression after infection and limits the entry of stimulatory forms into the bloodstream.
 It prevents lipopolysaccharide-induced cholesterol accumulation in macrophages and thence inhibits foam cell accumulation in carotid arterial lesions.
 The phospholipid transfer protein in plasma transfers amphiphilic lipids between circulating lipoproteins and between lipoproteins, cells and tissues, and it may assist in the neutralization and clearance of bacterial lipopolysaccharides or endotoxins.

-In contrast, as potent stimulators of the innate immune system, endotoxins can sometimes bring about a significant enhancement of resistance to infection that is beneficial to the host and indeed may be necessary for the proper maturation and development of host immunity.
-Chemically modified endotoxins have therapeutic potential, and there are some reports that certain lipopolysaccharide molecules, including the total lipopolysaccharides from the human gut microbiome, show antagonistic activity against toxic lipopolysaccharides.
+In contrast, as potent activators of the innate immune system, endotoxins can sometimes bring about a significant enhancement of resistance to infection that is beneficial to the host and indeed may be necessary for the proper maturation and development of host immunity.
+Chemically modified endotoxins have therapeutic potential, and there are some reports that certain lipopolysaccharide molecules, including the total lipopolysaccharides from the human gut microbiome, are antagonistic towards toxic lipopolysaccharides.
 By competing with them for the binding to the TLR4/MD-2 complex, they prevent the transmission of the downstream signal responsible for eliciting inflammatory responses.
 B. vulgatus from the human gut produces a highly unusual lipid A consisting of a heterogeneous mixture of tetra- and penta-acylated species phosphorylated only at the reducing glucosamine unit, and this results in a weak immune response that may aid the bacterium to persist within the intestinal environment.
-Thus, the structural diversity of lipid A has been harnessed to create a vaccine adjuvant ('MPL®') that enhances a beneficial adaptive immune response safely against a co-inoculated antigen.
+Thus, the structural diversity of lipid A has been harnessed to create a vaccine adjuvant (MPL®) that enhances a beneficial adaptive immune response safely against a co-inoculated antigen.
 From all standpoints, these interactions continue to be the subject of intensive study in humans.

 Scottish thistleWhile the O-antigen component may be a lesser factor in toxicity, it aids the solubility and transport of the lipopolysaccharide molecule, promotes adhesion to epithelial cells and enhances the ability of the bacteria to establish infection.
-The phosphate groups and other polar moieties of the core polysaccharide (and of lipid A) are relevant to toxicity as they are involved in binding to receptor molecules, and they can inhibit the action of antimicrobial agents.
+The phosphate groups and other polar moieties of the core polysaccharide (and of lipid A) are relevant to toxicity as they bind to receptor molecules, and they can inhibit the action of antimicrobial agents.
 For example, the substituents at the 4'‑phosphate of glucosamine II are responsible for the bacterial resistance to polycationic antibiotics such as polymyxins; if the hydroxyl group at the 4'‑phosphate of glucosamine II is not substituted, polymyxin will attach to it and the bacteria will be susceptible to the antibiotic.
 On the other hand, if the hydroxyl group carries a substituent such as GlcpN or 2-amino-ethyl groups, polymyxin cannot bind and the bacteria will be resistant.
 Inhibition of the lipid A phosphoethanolamine transferase is therefore believed to have potential as a therapeutic approach.
-Many organisms produce antimicrobial peptides akin to polymyxins that possess dual functions in that they kill bacteria and neutralize the endotoxic effect of lipopolysaccharides, and this is the subject of much research.
+Many organisms produce antimicrobial peptides akin to polymyxins that possess dual functions in that they kill bacteria and neutralize the endotoxicity of lipopolysaccharides, and this is the subject of much research.

 There is concern that neurodegeneration and Parkinson's disease especially could be affected by lipopolysaccharides derived from Gram-negative bacteria in the intestines if they are transported to the central nervous system via the vagus nerve when bound to proteins such as alpha-synuclein in vascular disorders, including the 'leaky gut syndrome'.
 They can cross the blood brain barrier during aging to accumulate in brain, where they can activate TLR4 to trigger the release of various pro-inflammatory cytokines that promote neuroinflammation with harmful effects towards cognitive impairment and other neurodegenerative diseases, including Alzheimer's disease, amyotrophic lateral sclerosis and multiple sclerosis.

 In the interactions between bacteria and plants, as in animals, lipopolysaccharides are important molecules both in relation to symbiosis and to pathogenesis.
 They protect bacteria from plant-derived antimicrobial substances, and conversely, they trigger defence responses following challenge by pathogens.
 Although the mechanisms are not fully understood, it is apparent that both lipid A and the core oligosaccharide from pathogenic bacteria are potent inducers of immune responses, including a rapid increase in the concentration of cytosolic calcium, the induction of antibacterial oxygen species and the expression of antimicrobial peptides, presumably by different signalling pathways.
-The receptor kinase Lipooligosaccharide-Specific Reduced Elicitation (LORE) has been shown to mediate plant immune responses to medium-chain 3-hydroxy fatty acids of bacterial lipopolysaccharides in a chain length- and hydroxylation-specific manner with free (R)‑3‑hydroxydecanoic acid as the strongest immune elicitor.
+The receptor kinase Lipooligosaccharide-Specific Reduced Elicitation (LORE) has been shown to mediate plant immune responses to medium-chain 3-hydroxy fatty acids of bacterial lipopolysaccharides in a chain length- and hydroxylation-specific manner with free 3R‑hydroxydecanoic acid as the strongest immune elicitor.

 It should be recognized that the existence of lipid A-containing lipopolysaccharides in the most ancient and primitive Gram-negative bacteria demonstrates that they are absolutely required for their survival, shielding them from a variety of aggressive conditions that include host immune sensors.
 They are not produced simply to aggravate humans.
 On the other hand, because of the increasing emergence of multidrug-resistant bacteria, there is a critical need for the development of novel antibiotics, and the detailed knowledge that has been gained of the biosynthetic pathway for Kdo2-lipid A is seen as providing a target for pharmaceutical intervention.
 Antagonists of the TLR4 receptor are also being sought that include synthetic lipid A analogues and the less toxic forms from marine bacteria, extremophiles and the intestinal microbiome.